 In this section, we demonstrate the performance of the proposed EVI-MMD algorithm through three types of examples.
 They cover two scenarios in which the target distribution is fully specified and the two-sample problems.
 In the latter case, the EVI-MMD is an effective generative model.

 In all examples, we set $a$ as the median of the pairwise distance of the initial particles and $\tau^* = d$.
-We set $b = 0.1$ for the examples in Section \ref{sub:toy} and \ref{sub:highdim} and $b = 1$ in Section \ref{sub:gen}.
-For the parameter $c$, through trial-and-error, we set $c=0.5$ for the examples in Section \ref{sub:toy} and \ref{sub:gen} and $c=0.1$ and $0.2$ in Section \ref{sub:highdim}.
+We set $b = 0.01$ for the examples in Section \ref{sub:toy} and \ref{sub:highdim} and $b = 1$ in Section \ref{sub:gen}.
+For the parameter $c$, through trial-and-error, we set $c=0.5$ for the examples in Section \ref{sub:toy}, $c=0.1$ in Section \ref{sub:highdim} and $c=0.2$ in Section \ref{sub:gen}.
 All algorithms and examples are implemented in Pytorch 1.10.1 \citep{NEURIPS2019_9015}.
 The computation was performed on the Open Science Grid \citep{osg07,osg09}.